-Three distinct types of isolation may be used within a UPS system, although how – or even if – they’re implemented depends on the UPS type and the application.
+Three distinct types of isolation may be used within a UPS system, although how – or even if – they’re implemented depends on the UPS power supply type and the application of UPS.
 In summary, they are:

 - The galvanic isolation between input and output

 - The input isolation between mains and battery

 - The isolation between the dc circuit and the uninterrupted power supply output